Irvington A-Z: Programs and Events

 Teacher/Staff Appreciation Week

 Many of us strive to find ways to show our appreciation for jobs well done throughout the year but sometimes even the best intentions get lost in the hustle and bustle of busy lives.
 As a community, we make a concerted effort to show our appreciation for the wonderful work of teachers during Teacher/Staff Appreciation Week each May.
+By bringing daily breakfast, coffee carts and a end-of-the-week catered lunch, we show our appreciation for the dedication and devotion each of these educators give to our students.
 Volunteers are needed to promote and coordinate the activities.
-For more information, contact Mary Kay Cunningham (firstname.lastname@example.org).
+To learn more, email firstname.lastname@example.org.

 TV Turnoff Week